GravitycARgo/GravitycARgo_production/CONTAINER_NAVBAR_MOBILE_FIXES.md

 # Container Visualization Navbar Mobile Fixes

 ## Overview
-Fixed the mobile responsiveness issues in the container visualization template's navbar where the "3D View/AR View" toggle, "Team System32" text, and "Get Started" button were overlapping or not properly spaced on mobile devices.
+Fixed the mobile responsiveness issues in the container visualization template's navbar where the "3D View/AR View" toggle, "Team Gravity" text, and "Get Started" button were overlapping or not properly spaced on mobile devices.

 ## Issues Fixed

 ### 1. Navbar Overlapping Elements
-- **Problem**: On mobile devices, the navbar elements (3D/AR toggle, Team System32 text, and Get Started button) were overlapping due to insufficient space
+- **Problem**: On mobile devices, the navbar elements (3D/AR toggle, Team Gravity text, and Get Started button) were overlapping due to insufficient space
 - **Solution**: Implemented vertical stacking layout for mobile breakpoints with proper spacing

 ### 2. Touch Target Sizes